 The Kitchen is Too Warm

 The what is what?
 I wasn’t lying when I said bread baking was truly a science.
 And just like any other science experiment, anything can go wrong.
-With that said, yes, the temperature of your kitchens actually plays a fairly big role in baking bread.
+With that said, yes, the temperature of your kitchen actually plays a fairly big role in baking bread.
 Here’s how.

 - Too warm of a kitchen can cause yeast to ferment too quickly, causing the dough to rise and collapse, resulting in dense bread.